Graduate Certificate in Film and Media Studies

 Current KU Graduate Students

-Current students must be in good standing with their graduate degree program in order to participate in the certificate program.
+Current students must be in good standing with their graduate degree program in order to participate in this certificate program.
 A graduate GPA of 3.0 or higher is required for admission.

 Please submit the following materials with your application*: